 With Little Finger’s silence, and the Coronavirus outside our doors, the fear in Reachville remains on high alert.

-As always thought, Reachvillian’s are pulling together to help each other through these trying times.
+As always though, Reachvillian’s are pulling together to help each other through these trying times.
 Many residents have opened up their vegetable patches to the community.
 The barter system has the sharing of eggs from backyard chooks, to fresh from the cow milk from Farmer Joe’s.

 “Yeah, if you are trading with the milk, please let others know they must boil it before use, and the cream on the top, after you remove the bugs, goes lovely with a hot cup of tea” Joe Pesky said.